xialixun/OpenIce/README.txt

-OpenFire Processor Version 0.3 Beta
+OpenIce Processor Version 0.1 Beta

-This initial release of the OpenFire processor includes the Verilog RTL source code with basic integration into the Xilinx EDK flow.
-Version 0.3 addresses two bugs identified in the version 0.2 code.
-One limited the addressible memory to a maximum of 1/4th the expected value while the other resulted in occassional incorrect results of the CMP instruction.

-This initial release contains everything needed to create a simple OpenFire system running the Dhrystone benchmark.
-The system uses a MicroBlaze as a master node to interface with the outside world through a UART.
-(The OpenFire does not currently have an OPB interface and thus must use another processor like the MicroBlaze to use EDK peripherals.)
-The master MicroBlaze controls the slave OpenFire processor that runs the benchmark.
+OpenIce Processor is a VHDL implementation of OpenFire processor , a shrink version of Xilinx MicroBlaze developed by Craven at Virginia Tech.

-For updates see:
+For OpenFire see:
 http://www.ccm.ece.vt.edu/~scraven/
 For licence information see:
 http://www.opensource.org/licenses/mit-license.php

 Included Directories:
+docs/		Introduction to OpenFire pcores/		Verilog sources of OpenFire
+                VHDL sources of OpenIce
-docs/		contains OpenFire_v0.3.doc Word file pcores/		includes Verilog HDL and sundry files needed for EDK to find core utils/		contains various scripts for compiling OpenFire code and loading
+utils/		Scripts for compiling OpenFire code and loading
 		BRAMs and a C simulator
 code/		Dhrystone 2.1 benchmark C code and C simulator code

 Included files: